A few years ago, I wrote about the recurring problem of the overburdened infantry soldier, noting that;

 The image below is not very high quality but it shows how a vehicle like the ATMP could be stacked for efficient transport.

-For quad-style ATVs, there are also a number of commercially available solutions for maximising battlegroup lift, stacking pallets…
+For quad-style ATVs, there are also several commercially available solutions for maximising battlegroup lift, and stacking pallets…

 And ATV/livestock trailers can be used…